mkulk2025/bank_marketing_campaign/README.md

 Bank Marketing Campaign : Assignment
+< Note: A doc Readme file is added since the formatting seems to be lost on this doc>

 Objective:
 The objective is to determine if a client will subscribe to a long-term bank deposit product, leveraging insights from our telemarketing efforts